pontusp/os-perf-logger/README.md

 # OS performance logger to demonstrate JVM problem on Windows

+## Bug report

+The problem is tracked in the OpenJDK bug ticket: [JDK-8351359](https://bugs.openjdk.org/browse/JDK-8351359)

 ## System and Java runtime information

 The problem has been seen on Windows 11, 10 & Windows Server, but should be present on any Windows release.